 Students write a photo caption (2 sentences) which includes the following: the location (city, state, and country) and a description of the place they captured and why it is important to them.

-Showcasing Student Work
+Showcase and Publish Student Work

 Encourage students to voice their power of perspective by showcasing their artwork with others.
 Share students’ work with classmates, family members, and communities in a variety of ways to promote thoughtful dialogue.
 Create a gallery walk or virtual presentation in your classroom or school to encourage students to engage in meaningful conversations.

 Students can submit their photograph or illustration for consideration to be published on the Global Oneness Project student gallery!
 Contact us at firstname.lastname@example.org for details.